Uber could stop ride-hailing service in California if court ruling takes effect

 The shutdown would irreparably harm Uber and the people who rely on its rides operations to generate income, the company said in its court filing on Tuesday.

-“If the court doesn’t reconsider, then in California it’s hard to believe we’ll be able to switch our model to full-time employment quickly,” CEO Dara Khosrowshahi was quoted as saying by CNBC on Wednesday.
+“If the court doesn’t reconsider, then in California it’s hard to believe we’ll be able to switch our model to full-time employment quickly,” CEO Dara Khosrowshahi was quoted by CNBC as saying on Wednesday.

 (Reporting by Ayanti Bera in Bengaluru, editing by Maju Samuel.)